 Status: On December 27, 2017, local developer Steve Duprey, doing business as New Concord Theatre, LLC, acquired the former Concord Theatre located at 16-18 South Main Street for the sum of \$483,500.
 Mr. Duprey is working in partnership with the Capitol Center for the Arts (CCA) to undertake a \$5,457,102 renovation of the property to create a new performing arts venue.
 The new venue will be a second location which will be owned and operated by the CCA.
 This new venue will feature an auditorium with capacity to hold between 270 guests (seated) to 450 patrons (standing), and will be capable of hosting a variety of performances, including small plays, concerts, lectures, and movies.
 The auditorium will be equipped with retractable stadium seating for easy configuration of the space, depending upon the event.
 The Theatre will also have banquet capabilities for meetings, parties, weddings, and other special events.
 On January 24, 2018, the City's Community Development Advisory Committee approved a loan participation agreement with the Capitol Regional Development Council in the amount of \$250,000 to support the project.
-However, due to changes to the project's financing plan, the developers will not be using the City's Revolving Loan Fund Program.
-Construction began last summer and the project is scheduled to be completed on June 22, 2019.
+However, due to changes to the project's financing plan, the developers will not be using the City's Revolving Loan Fund

+Program.
+Construction began last summer and the project opened to the public on June 22, 2019.

-In related news, on July 13, 2018, Steve Duprey announced that he had entered into a Purchase and Sales Agreement to acquire the Families in Transition property at 20.5 South Main Street.
+In related news, on July 13, 2018, Steve Duprey announced that he had entered into a Purchase and Sales Agreement to acquire the Families in Transition (FIT) property at 20.5 South Main Street.
 Mr. Duprey is currently exploring development options for this property, as well as an abutting parcel he owns located at 20 South Main Street.
+On June 6, 2019, Mr. Duprey filed a notice of intent to demolish the former FIT property.